Writing Competitions Can Boost Your Creativity

 Before computers came along, (those of us old enough to remember those punishing days) we had to type up our manuscripts and send them by post (Heaven forbid!) to writing magazines, publishers and agents and wait weeks if not months for a reply, if we were fortunate enough to receive a reply, and when we did it often would begin with "We're sorry, but your ms Yak Farming in the Himalayas does not meet with our publishing requirements at this time."
 In other words, bugger off, we don't want to hear from you again.

 But, thank God, the Internet changed all that, and now we have wonderful formats such as HubPages where we can all get a small slice of the literary pie without chewing our fingernails off and waiting till Doomsday to get that beloved rejection letter.
-In addition, there are literally hundreds of websites dedicated to writing these days, some better than others, but many offering competitions and other opportunities to get your writing read and in print.
+Also, there are literally hundreds of websites dedicated to writing these days, some better than others, but many offering competitions and other opportunities to get your writing read and in print.

 Should It Cost to Enter a Literary Competition?